 - Pharyngometry and Rhinometry – Advanced imaging devices to measure the size and stability of the nasal and oral airway.

 If your screening tests indicate sleep disordered breathing we can refer you directly to a certified sleep center or to your primary care physician.

 Sleep Apnea is a serious condition but the good news is it can be treated leading to greater health and quality of life.

-Oral Devices for snoring and sleep apnea pull the lower jaw forward to open the airway
+Oral Appliances pull the lower jaw forward to increase the size of the airway.